i0Ek3/iGFW/README.md

 > Let's fucking the GFW.

-## Note

-minirc/setup.sh: Configurate available minimal zshrc/vimrc for VPS use.
+Configurate available minimal zshrc/vimrc for VPS use, but install zsh/vim/ohmyzsh first.

 ## You Should Know It